Musical Interludes: Churchill and the Violin, 1886, 1928

 Q: Did Winston Churchill play the violin?

-Do you know if Sir Winston ever owned a violin and what might be the history of this one, donated to the Churchill Bar in the RAF Club, 128 Piccadilly?
-It was given to the Club by Gerry O’Brien, owner of the Churchill Arms pub in Kensington, long retired. —Paul Rafferty (N.B.: Mr. Rafferty, an art historian, is author of the authoritative study, Winston Churchill Painting on the French Riviera, 2020.)
+Do you know if Sir Winston ever owned a violin?
+What might be the history of this one, in the Churchill Bar in the RAF Club, 128 Piccadilly?
+It was presented by Gerry O’Brien upon his retirement as owner of the Churchill Arms pub in Kensington. —Paul Rafferty (N.B.: Mr. Rafferty, an art historian, is author of the authoritative study, Winston Churchill Painting on the French Riviera, 2020.)

 A: Twice, circa 1886 and late 1920s

 Churchill dabbled twice with the violin: as a schoolboy in the 1880s, and as a Cabinet minister in the late 1920s.
-Presuming that its provenance leads to him, I think this violin comes from his second encounter.
+This charming keepsake relates to his later interest in the instrument.

 Churchill wrote: “One may imagine that a man who blew the trumpet for his living would be glad to play the violin for his amusement.”
-[1] He certainly blew his own trumpet for his living, so it is believable that he might have hankered to play the violin.
+[1] He certainly blew his own trumpet for his living, bust he also hankered to play the violin.

 “The Violincello or if not the Violin…”